Bruce Cockburn: 1980–2010

 Cockburn was made a Member of the Order of Canada in 1982 and was promoted to Officer in 2002.
 In 1998, he received the Governor General's Performing Arts Award for Lifetime Artistic Achievement, Canada's highest honour in the performing arts.

 He has received thirteen Juno Awards, and in 2001, during the 30th Annual Juno Awards ceremony, Cockburn was inducted into the Canadian Music Hall of Fame.
 The Cockburn tribute during the awards included taped testimonials from U2's Bono, Jackson Browne, Cowboy Junkies' Margo Timmins, and Midnight Oil's Peter Garrett.
 That year he was presented with a SOCAN Folk/Roots award.

 The Canadian Association of Broadcasters inducted Cockburn into the Canadian Broadcast Hall of Fame on October 22, 2002, in Vancouver.
 On November 27, 2002, the CBC's Life and Times series aired a special feature on Cockburn titled The Life and Times of Bruce Cockburn.

-In 2007 Cockburn received three honorary doctorates, the fourth, fifth and sixth of his career.
+In 2007, Cockburn received three honorary doctorates, the fourth, fifth and sixth of his career.
 In early May he received an Honorary Doctorate of Divinity from Queen's University in Kingston, Ontario, and later in the month he received an Honorary Doctor of Letters at the convocation of Memorial University of Newfoundland for his lifelong contributions to Canadian music, culture and social activism.
 He was then awarded an Honorary Doctorate from the University of Victoria in Victoria, British Columbia.
 Cockburn previously received honorary doctorates from York University in Toronto, Berklee College of Music, and St. Thomas University in New Brunswick.
 He received an Honorary Doctorate awarded by McMaster University in 2009.
-In June, 2014, Cockburn received an honourary Doctorate of Letters from Laurentian University in Sudbury, and Doctor of Laws, Honoris Causa, from Carleton University, in Ottawa.
+In June 2014, Cockburn received an honorary Doctorate of Letters from Laurentian University in Sudbury, and Doctor of Laws, Honoris Causa, from Carleton University, in Ottawa.